OutSystems/docs-support/src/licensing/whats-a-personal.md

 * **No enterprise connectivity:** You can't request the creation of a VPN, AWS Transit Gateway, or AWS Direct Connect in your Personal Environment.

+* OutSystems doesn't support external authentication providers in Personal Environments that rely on certificates such as Azure AD, Okta, or SAML 2.0.

 * **SaaS components:** OutSystems provides SaaS components such as, for example, [AI Mentor Studio](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_technical_debt/), [Workflow Builder](https://success.outsystems.com/Documentation/Workflow_Builder) or [Experience Builder](https://success.outsystems.com/Documentation/Experience_Builder).
 These components may not be available for Personal Environments, at OutSystems discretion.
 Make sure to check the requirements in each component's documentation.

 ## Additional information